 Placement into this class is based upon a student's ACT, Accuplacer, or SAT test scores and high school grade point average.
 This course is designed to develop basic reading, writing, and speaking skills.
 Standard English pronunciation strategies, such as phonics and word segmentation, are emphasized along with vocabulary, comprehension skills, and dictionary study.
 Students are required to take READ 1013 and READ 1023 in consecutive semesters following this course.
 Grading: Credit/No Credit.
-Prerequisite: Placement by the tutor coordinator.
+Prerequisite: Placement by the director of the Academic Success Center.
 Note: Students are not allowed to withdraw from this course as it is a developmental course.